What impact does altitude have on your body? We tell you everything!

 You should not start drinking once you have reached altitude, but 24 hours before in order to have optimal hydration!

 Water suitable for exercise must contain more mineral salts in order to compensate for losses.
-It is also slightly sweetened to bring the fast energy which will be able to make the link with the slow energies.
+It is also slightly sweetened to provide the rapid energy that will be able to make the link with slow energies.
 (See hydratis solution section).
 An isotonic drink will promote good gastric emptying and good intestinal absorption.
-It acts quickly without loading the stomach which it leaves as quickly as water before being absorbed at the level of the intestine.
+It acts quickly without loading the stomach, which it leaves as quickly as water before being absorbed in the intestine.
 Indeed, isotonic drinks are quickly assimilated and provide the body with energy (carbohydrates).

-Our range of rehydration tablets and sachets can enrich your drink with minerals and trace elements and create an ultra-hydrating drink.
-Indeed, this allows a faster assimilation of liquids and adapted to physiological constraints.
-It also helps you, thanks to its mineral salts, to support your metabolism, promote muscle recovery, reduce physical and cerebral fatigue and help facilitate digestion.
+Our range of rehydration tablets and sachets allows you to enrich your drink with minerals and trace elements and create an ultra-hydrating drink.
+Indeed, this allows for faster assimilation of liquids and adapted to physiological constraints.
+It also helps you, thanks to its mineral salts, to support your metabolism, promotes muscle recovery, reduces physical and cerebral fatigue and helps facilitate digestion.

-Remember to make a preventive consultation before any stay at altitude with your doctor who will judge the advisability of a specialized consultation according to your state of health and the conditions of the stay.
+Consider having a preventive consultation before any stay at altitude with your doctor who will judge the advisability of a specialized consultation based on your state of health and the conditions of the stay.

 Conclusion :

-Don't forget to have your drink and a Hydratis solution close at hand and not at the bottom of the bag to guarantee the most regular hydration possible.
+Don't forget to have your drink and a Hydratis solution close at hand and not at the bottom of your bag to ensure the most regular hydration possible.